News

 • Structured care pathways create predictable ROI, as clinically guided cannabinoid care for symptom management can reduce ER visits, improve sleep, support behavioral health, and enhance quality of life metrics.

-EO Care’s mission has always been to deliver symptom management through responsible, personalized cannabinoid care.
-We believe cannabinoids should be reimbursed when delivered through a structured clinical model that includes assessment, dosing guidance, monitoring, and outcome tracking.
+EO provides responsible symptom management via personalized, scalable cannabinoid care and safer, more effective products.
+Cannabinoids should only be reimbursed when delivered through a structured clinical model that includes assessment, dosing guidance, monitoring, and outcome tracking.

 <- Back to blog